TABLE OF CONTENTS

 Salaries aren’t the only thing to consider when looking for a cannabis job.
 As the industry matures, more and more cannabis companies are offering competitive benefits to attract top talent.

 Cannabis Job Opportunities by State

-As of September 2021, 75% of US states had some form legalized medical or recreational cannabis or hemp program.
-That percentage will only increase in 2022.
+As of September 2023, 75% of US states had some form legalized medical or recreational cannabis or hemp program.
+That percentage will only increase in 2023 and beyond.

 When you’re looking for a cannabis job, keep in mind that most are concentrated in large cities in legal states.
 To give you an idea of this, we took a snapshot of cannabis jobs listings on Indeed for one day in June 2022.

 The snapshot showed that Denver, CO (356 listings), Los Angeles, CA (337 listings), and Chicago, IL (167 listings) had the most cannabis-related listings in the US.
 This was followed closely by Las Vegas, NV (163 listings), Portland, OR (153 listings), and Sacramento, CA (145 listings).
 Notably, the website listed 158 remote job openings in the cannabis industry on that day.

 Although jobs remain concentrated in cities, some states have more job opportunities than others.
 Here’s a quick overview of the number of people employed by the cannabis industry in the top 10 states based on 2022 statistics:

 - Florida – 31,444 cannabis jobs

 - Arizona – 20,728 cannabis jobs